torproject/onionbalance/docs/v2/running-onionbalance.rst

   How many introduction points to include in a descriptor (default: 10)

 DESCRIPTOR_VALIDITY_PERIOD
-  How long a hidden service descriptor remains valid (default:
+  How long a onion service descriptor remains valid (default:
   86400 seconds)

 DESCRIPTOR_OVERLAP_PERIOD
-  How long to overlap hidden service descriptors when changing descriptor IDs (default: 3600 seconds)
+  How long to overlap onion service descriptors when changing descriptor IDs (default: 3600 seconds)

 DESCRIPTOR_UPLOAD_PERIOD